Squarespace Website Builder Review: Most Beautiful Templates 2022?

-In Squarespace's help center you can become better acquainted with the service and its features through a variety of tutorials.
+In Squarespace's help center you can become better acquainted with the platform and its features through a variety of tutorials, some of which are offered in video format.
 There is also a forum and Squarespace hosts regular webinars, both of which impart users with greater knowledge of the service.

 Should you be unable to find an answer in the help center, the possibility exists to directly contact customer support.
-Squarespace provides a live chat from Monday to Friday.
+Squarespace provides a live chat Mondays to Fridays (4 AM to 8 PM US EST).
 If you have an issue outside of these times you can send an email to support.
 During testing, we received an answer to our query within a bit more than 24 hours.

 Score: 4.7 / 5